 Competition of EFA during Diet-Tissue Changes

-Competition between omega-3 and omega-6 essential fatty acids (EFA) was recognized many years after EFA were first found in 1929.
-The chemistry of these vitamin-like nutrients was clarified during 1930 to 1960.
+Omega-3 and omega-6 essential fatty acids (EFA) were first recognized as vitamin-like nutrients in 1929.
+Their similar chemistry was clarified during 1930 to 1960.
 Competition between n-6 linoleic and n-3 linolenic means that eating more of one type alters actions of the other.
 This occurs with competition for the elongation and desaturation metabolism that efficiently forms HUFA that accumulate in tissues.
-Poor growth and water balance were early signs of the need for EFA.

 Competition occurs between omega-3 and omega-6 acids during eicosanoid formation and action.
-Too much omega-6 creates a transition (4:53 min video) between healthy physiology and pathophysiology.
-With no dietary omega-3 nutrients, the dietary omega-6 linoleate has a very narrow therapeutic window that is made wider by dietary omega-3 nutrients.
-When you lower intake of omega-6, it makes omega-3 more effective.
+Too much omega-6 creates a transition (4:53 min video) between healthy physiology and pathophysiology with excessive immune-inflammatory events.
+With no dietary omega-3 nutrients, the dietary omega-6 linoleate has a very narrow therapeutic window that is made wider by eating omega-3 nutrients.
+Eating less omega-6 lets competing omega-3 nutrients be more effective in diminishing risk for chronic inflammatory processes.

 Pioneering 1963 work of Mohrhauer and Holman (1 min.video) showed potent competition of dietary n-3 and n-6 nutrients in forming tissue HUFA .

 Health risk assessment (1 min.video) estimates using HUFA balance (the %n-6 in HUFA) that results from food choices.
 What people eat is important.